The Truth About Cats & Dogs: Reception

-Several years after the film's release, Garofalo became an actual radio talk show host when she co-hosted The Majority Report on Air America Radio from 2004 to 2006.
+Several years after the film's release, Garofalo became an actual radio talk show host when she cohosted The Majority Report on Air America Radio from 2004 to 2006.

 Box office

 The film opened to $6.77 million in its opening weekend, nearly tying the Jean-Claude Van Damme film The Quest which took in $7.03 million.
-The film was in the number 2 spot in North American box offices for three consecutive weeks.
-It grossed about $34,073,143 in the United States by 11 August 1996 and went on to gross $34,861,807 overseas.
+The film was in the number 2 spot at the United States box office for three consecutive weeks.
+It grossed $34.9 million in the United States and Canada and $24 million overseas for a worldwide total of $59 million.

 Soundtrack

 The Truth About Cats & Dogs is the soundtrack from the 1996 film The Truth About Cats & Dogs, released by A&M Records in 1996.
 The album features a variety of music such as rock, R&B, and pop.